swiftlang/swift-evolution/proposals/0246-mathable.md

 2. `hypot` has been added to `Real`.
 We would like to have a more general solution for efficiently rescaling computations in the future, but `hypot` is a tool that people can use today.

+3. I have dropped the `.Math` pseudo-namespace associatedtype from the protocols.
+In earlier versions of the proposal, the static functions were spelled `Float.Math.sin(x)`.
+This was motivated by a desire to avoid "magic" underscore-prefixed implementation trampolines, while still grouping these functions together under a single `.Math` in autocompletion lists.
+Whatever stylistic benefits this might have were judged to be not worth the extra layer of machinery that would be fixed into the ABI even if we get a "real" namespace mechanism at some future point.
+These functions now appear simply as `Float.sin(x)`.